webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 that form a cube), and a few other things but the most common textures are 2D rectangles of pixels.

 To draw triangles with WebGPU we have to supply 2 "shaders".
 Again, Shaders are functions that run on the GPU.
-These 2 shaders are
+These 2 shaders are:

 1. Vertex Shaders